jndgoncalves/Hora-da-Caminha/README.md

 # SleepTight Discord Bot

-The SleepTight Discord bot is designed to monitor users in voice channels and ensure they don't fall asleep.
+The SleepTight Discord bot is designed to monitor user in voice channels fell asleep.
 If a user is detected to have fallen asleep, the bot sends a text message, plays a specific sound, and then removes the user from the voice channel.
 This bot enhances server interactions by providing a fun and interactive audio experience for users.

 ## Table of Contents